 Being the ancient capital and home to some of Japan’s most influential leaders, the city of Kyoto holds a rich culinary tradition with its diverse range of dining options from the more sophisticated multiple-course cuisines to the simplest and most humble dishes.

 First with have kaiseki ryori, a dish which originated from traditional tea ceremonies amongst aristocrats.
-A dish which focuses on the subtle flavors of local and seasonal ingredients.
+A dish which focuses on the subtle flavours of local and seasonal ingredients.
 The easiest way to experience it is by staying in a local ryokan.
 Though the experience isn’t necessarily a cheap one, ranging from 6,000 to 30,000 yen.

 On the other end of the scale, shojin ryori stems from the culture of Buddhist monks.
-Following the Buddhist traditions, the meals refrain from taking the life of a living creature and therefore strictly vegetarian.
+Following Buddhist traditions, the meals refrain from taking the life of a living creature and therefore strictly vegetarian.
 The dishes commonly include tofu (a Kyoto speciality).
 This can be seen in another unique dish called Yudofu; soft tofu served with vegetables.
 Despite its humble beginnings, you’ll be spending between 1500 to 2000 yen for the privilege.